dfoderick/ubiquity-hackathon/README.md

 `d` = debug. shows the current payment transaction
 `x` = execute. execute the scriptSig if there are pushdata opcodes
 `s` = sign. sign the current payment tx
 `b` = broadcast the current payment tx. if fails look at error meesage.
-There is help in /docs
+There is help at end of this document.

 Other commands that will be used in examples.
 `pay <amount> <fee>` = sends payment tx to peer for that amount.
 You can consolidate utxo by paying peer. peer should `x` and `b` to broadcast.